The Films of Elia Kazan

 Three Masterworks.

-The greatest play-to-movie adaptation of all time with two of the greatest performances in the history of cinema courtesy of Vivien Leigh and Marlon Brando.
+It is the greatest play-to-movie adaptation of all time, featuring two of the most outstanding performances in cinematic history, courtesy of Vivien Leigh and Marlon Brando.

 A perfect staging of a great original screenplay by William Inge boasts a magnificent performance from Natalie Wood.